pbilwanikar/CountingFingers/README.md

 # CountingFingers

-This project counts the number.
-With the help of mediapipe, the detection of hand is done.
-This gives us tips ids or landmarks for each finger, wjich makes counting finger easy.
+This project counts the number of fingers.
+With the help of mediapipe library, the detection of hand was done.
+The HandTrackingMin is minimum code written to detect the hand, which is further converted into module --> HandTrackingModule, for the code to be reusable.
+The mediapipe gives us landmarks for each finger, which makes counting of fingers easy.
-In the output the count of finger, FPS and similar image of the count is displayed.
+In the output, the count of finger, FPS and similar image of the count is displayed.
 The output image is as below:

 <img src = "Outimage/Output.png">